mgn39/TurtleBot2/Chester/Experiments/Week 5.md

 **Result:** Still got 2 warnings
 `[ WARN] [1727194190.269365876]: The robot's start position is off the global costmap.
 Planning will always fail, are you sure the robot has been properly localized?`

 `[ WARN] [1727201530.070138681]: Unable to get starting pose of robot, unable to create global plan`

 ### September 25th, 2024

 **Objective:** Path Planning

+**Experiment:** Trying on new command for rtabmap `roslaunch rtabmap_ros rtabmap.launch rtabmap_args:="--delete_db_on_start" depth_topic:=/camera/depth_registered/image_raw rgb_topic:=/camera/rgb/image_raw camera_info_topic:=/camera/rgb/camera_info`

+Trying on new move_base file (include in the turtlebot_navigation = move_base_laser.launch)
+`roslaunch turtlebot_navigation move_base_laser.launch` still got same error "The robot's start position is off the global costmap.
+Planning will always fail"

+Use this `rosrun map_server map_saver -f /kobuki_ws/src/hfi_map` still cannot save the map either in the pink computer or ssh to Raspberry Pi.

+The robot might not be publishing the correct transform (TFs) between frames.
+Try run this command `rosrun tf view_frames` and got some error.
+After some configuration nothing different.
+And use `rostopic echo /tf` to check they are publish or not -> can ping.

+**Result:** All failed.
+But in rtabmap command still got some warning but less.